Accepting Volunteer Applications starting Fall 2023

 This program is designed to give volunteers insight into the ways Outdoor Adventures plans and facilitates event programming.
 In this program you will find ample opportunity to gain the skills and experience necessary to help lead adventure trips.
 We ask but one thing: a personal commitment from you that entails a dedication of time, energy, and resources toward developing your leadership skills.
 The success of any adventure depends upon the leadership of its guides.
 You can make the commitment within yourself and apply self-motivation to push through any obstacle.

-If you are interested in applying for this volunteer program, please fill out the application by the deadline, Spetember 16th at 5:00pm.
 If you have any questions, email the Outdoor Adventure team at firstname.lastname@example.org.

 Volunteer Role Expectations

 As a CSUSM Outdoor Adventures Volunteer, you are committed to the following basics of the program: